 This scope image shows ~100 Hz sine wave FM modulated by a second oscillator running at close to the same frequency.

 The V2.0 build is slightly different.
-There is no BOM listed for it yet.
 Here are the main differences with the PCB.

 The solder mask is black.
 There are no provisions for 9mm potentiometers.
 They all need to be 16mm right angle Alpha.